ekohe/capistrano-revisions/README.md

     set :cr_email, 'user@email.com' #who will receive the notification emails set :cr_redmine_key, 'XXXXXXXXXXXX'

-You probably wanna vary this depending on your stage so put inside staging.rb / production.rb etc

-    set :cr_env, 'production' #name of the stage you are deploying to set :cr_branch, 'master' #name of the branch to compare revision to set :cr_redmine_url, 'https://redmine.com/projects/project_name/revisions_#{fetch:revision_deployment_environment}.xml' # so you don't overwrite your staging deployment history when you deploy to production :doge:
+    set :cr_redmine_url, 'https://redmine.com/projects/project_name/revisions_#{fetch:stage}.xml' # so you don't overwrite your staging deployment history when you deploy to production :doge:

 And then execute: